Everything You Need to Know About Spinal Cord Stimulation for Pain Management

 How Does Spinal Cord Stimulation Work?

-A simple, minimally invasive medical procedure is performed and a small box is implanted underneath the patient’s skin.
+A simple, minimally invasive medical procedure is performed and a small box is implanted underneath the individual’s skin.
 This small metal box is under the skin and used to emit the electrical pulses used to block the pain signals.
 New technological advances have introduced a rechargeable battery.
-A rechargeable battery allows the patient to forgo the necessary surgical replacement keeping them out of the operating room.
+A rechargeable battery allows the individual to forgo the necessary surgical replacement keeping them out of the operating room.

 What Conditions Can Be Treated by Spinal Cord Stimulation?